antonytrupe/marble-game-3/README.md

+scoop bucket add extras
+scoop install godot-mono

 # building

 ## setup
 in godot ui, make sure the export templates are downloaded in godot
-make sure the environment variable GODOT points to the godot executable
+make sure the command godot-mono is in path
 use a bash terminal(git bash or similiar)

 ## running